drivechain-project/drivechain.info/peer-review/peer-review-new.md

 The drivechain security model assumes that the sidechain is "popular" -- useful to both users and miners.
 If so, it is safe.
 If not, then it is not.

 The "miners can steal" feature is not a design flaw, nor is it even a trade-off (as if we had to "settle" for miners-can-steal SPV proofs because they are the best we can do with present technology).
 Instead, miners-can-steal is the only known way of achieving ["sidechain privatization"](https://www.youtube.com/watch?v=xGu0o8HH10U&index=1&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4), which is necessary for many important sidechain designs.
 Thus, perhaps counterintuitively, **removing the miners-can-steal feature will cause many sidechains to become insecure**.

+For comparison, *51% hashrate can also steal from the Lightning Network* (by censoring the "Justice txn" from the blockchain).
+Relative to DC-Miner-theft, LN-Miner-theft is faster, easier, more deniable (enormously lower risk of being caught), and can be fine-tuned so as NOT to invite retribution.
+Moreover, DC-theft negatively affects miner's fee revenues, whereas LN-theft may have zero effect or even a positive effect.
+So, if you weren't worried about miners stealing from LN, then don't worry about DC-theft, either.

 Longer Answer (in 5 parts):